 As of the end of 2021, FormaL has returned to his Halo roots, deciding to wholeheartedly abandon competitive Call of Duty.

-Elsewhere, the winningest player and Call of Duty iconic veteran, Crimsix, spoke out against Activision’s delivery of Call of Duty in general.
+Elsewhere, one of the best COD players of all time and iconic veteran, Crimsix, spoke out against Activision’s delivery of Call of Duty in general.
 It was a complaint that mirrored the cries of fans around the world, as once again, they’re left disappointed with the latest release:

 In the last season, Crimsix famously lashed out against Call of Duty League organisers regarding imbalances and poor production quality.
 When the most legendary players in the business are questioning the product, it’s obvious that a real issue exists at the core of the franchise.

 As we approach the inevitable kick-off of the Call of Duty League 2022 season, we’re left wondering what there is for the franchise to stand on.
 Ultimately, Call of Duty League betting and the viewer numbers are so important for the series.
 If there’s a massive dip as we head into 2022, there may not be a 2023 season.